Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: Bounds on the value of the stochastic optimal transport problem near the singularity

 The previous result yields in fact more than just bounds on the value function $U$.
 It gives a precise behaviour of the value function near $t = T$.
 It states that, under the standing assumptions, it behaves as $U_{det}$ near $t = T$.

 If the assumptions of the previous Theorem are not satisfied, then we can be in an entirely different situation.
 Indeed, consider the following example. \begin{Ex} Assume $L(x,\alpha) = |\alpha|^2$, $\lambda$ is a constant and $\mathcal{T}\nu \ne \nu$ for some $\nu \in \mptd$.
 In this context, $\omega(t) = C(T-t)^{-1}$.
 Consider a time $t > 0$ and assume that at this time, the target process is equal to $\nu$.
-By conditioning on the number of jumps occurring in the remaining time, we obtain that for any admissible pair $(\psi,m)$, which is progressively mesurable by the filtration generated by $(\nu_s)_{s \in [t,T]}$ \be
+By conditioning on the number of jumps occurring in the remaining time, we obtain that for any admissible pair $(\psi,m)$